Grandi9/Tesla_Stock_Sentiment_Analysis/README.md

 # Tesla_Stock_Sentiment_Analysis

-Created a stock sentiment predictor based on the tweets on Tesla, and compared it to the Yahoo Finance data.
+* Created a stock sentiment predictor based on the tweets on Tesla, and compared it to the Yahoo Finance data.

+* Used spark to clean and preprocess the tweets.

+* Textblob to process the sentiment analysis of the tweets

+* Used ML models to predict the stock price change (postive or negative form the previous day) based on the avergae sentiment of the tweets during that day.

 ## Problem: